ABOUT WRF

 WRF LAUNCHES ‘MOVING THE NEEDLE’ 10-YEAR STRATEGIC PLAN

-In 2013, the Winthrop Rockefeller Foundation is a founding funder to The Arkansas Teacher Corps (ATC) which recruits, trains, and supports new teachers to serve in impoverished communities in the state of Arkansas for a three-year period.
+The Winthrop Rockefeller Foundation is a founding funder to The Arkansas Teacher Corps which recruits, trains, and supports new teachers to serve in impoverished communities in the state of Arkansas for a three-year period.

 Founding of Forward Arkansas